Michigan State vs. Baylor College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Michigan State Performance Insights

-- The Spartans' +68 scoring differential (outscoring opponents by 7.5 points per game) is a result of scoring 72.3 points per game (244th in college basketball) while giving up 64.8 per contest (47th in college basketball).
+- The Spartans outscore opponents by 7.5 points per game (scoring 72.3 points per game to rank 244th in college basketball while allowing 64.8 per contest to rank 47th in college basketball) and have a +68 scoring differential overall.

-- The 36.8 rebounds per game Michigan State averages rank 183rd in the country.
-Its opponents record 36.2 per outing.
+- Michigan State averages 36.8 rebounds per game (183rd in college basketball) compared to the 36.2 of its opponents.

-- Michigan State has committed 10.3 turnovers per game (63rd in college basketball play), 2.4 fewer than the 12.7 it forces on average (131st in college basketball).
+- Michigan State has come out ahead in the turnover battle by 2.4 turnovers per game, committing 10.3 (63rd in college basketball play) while forcing 12.7 (131st in college basketball).

 Baylor Performance Insights

-- The Bears' +212 scoring differential (outscoring opponents by 23.5 points per game) is a result of putting up 91.1 points per game (fourth in college basketball) while giving up 67.6 per outing (108th in college basketball).
+- The Bears' +212 scoring differential (outscoring opponents by 23.5 points per game) is a result of putting up 91.1 points per game (fourth in college basketball) while allowing 67.6 per contest (108th in college basketball).

-- Baylor averages 40.0 rebounds per game (53rd in college basketball) while conceding 29.3 per outing to opponents.
-It outrebounds opponents by 10.7 boards per game.
+- The 40 rebounds per game Baylor accumulates rank 53rd in the country, 10.7 more than the 29.3 its opponents grab.

-- Baylor makes 9.1 three-pointers per game (62nd in college basketball) at a 43.2% rate (second-best in college basketball), compared to the 6.0 per game its opponents make, at a 28.7% rate.
+- Baylor knocks down 9.1 three-pointers per game (62nd in college basketball), 3.1 more than its opponents.
+It shoots 43.2% from deep (second-best in college basketball), and its opponents are shooting 28.7%.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.